2016UofMECEG16/HCEapp/CardEmulation_V9/README.md

         * Press ***"PHONE"*** wait unitl the pop-up says, *"Tap card to the phone"*

         * Tap the card, it will say that the card is being written to.
-Wait until the pop-up that says *"E-Pass succesfully      transferred to card"* fade then remove the card.
+Wait until the pop-up that says *"E-Pass succesfully      transferred to phone"* fade then remove the card.

-  - __NOTE:__ At this point, the smartphone is the active E-Pass and the following buttons are enabled:
+  - __NOTE:__ At this point, the smartphone is the active E-Pass and ***"PHONE"*** button is disabled and the following buttons are enabled:

         * ***"CARD"***: activates the card and deactivates the phone as the active E-Pass